Former Paytm execs team up to chase gold in India – TechCrunch

 Most Indians can’t access credit from formal financial institutions because they don’t have a credit score of any form to prove their creditworthiness.

-As an alternative, they look at informal institutions such as pawn shops or more recently, apps that offer loans without any paperwork but could charge interest rates as high as 1,000% and threaten anyone in your phone’s contact list in case of delays in repayment.
+As an alternative, they look at informal institutions such as pawn shops or, more recently, apps that offer loans without any paperwork but could charge interest rates as high as 1,000% and threaten anyone in your phone’s contact list in case of delays in repayment.

 (Google caught wind of this recently, and last month removed hundreds of such apps from the Play Store in India.
 But it wasn’t until several people committed suicide in the country in an attempt to save themselves from embarrassment from family, colleagues and society.)